yashwanth2706/dev-env-setup/README.md

 ## 3 Automated Setup Script (This will Install and Configure required tools and packages)

+### Open Terminal in VM and Clone this repository and run the script as mentioned in this guide

 ### Prerequisites
 - Ubuntu or Linux Mint
 - sudo privileges